- Home

 Charlie Ward, Jr.

+1993 Heisman Trophy winner Charlie Ward, Jr. is a native of Thomasville and graduate of Thomas County Central High School.
 After he graduated from Florida State University, Ward by-passed the NFL and played professional basketball for the New York Knicks, San Antonio Spurs, and Houston Rockets before retiring in 2005.
 His Heisman Trophy, earned playing quarterback for the Seminoles, is on display at the Thomas County Public Library.

 First Lady Jacqueline Kennedy Onassis